Trip Summary and Itinerary Map

 - We like this ship’s state-of-the-art stabilisers and amazing guides

-Arriving at the ship in the afternoon, you will be greeted by the Expedition Team and ship's officers at a safety and orientation briefing followed by the Captain's welcome dinner.
+Transfer to the ship mid-afternoon and once on board, meet the Expedition Team and the ship's officers.
+A safety and orientation briefing will be followed by the Captain's Captain's welcome dinner.

 After dinner, take in the mountainous scenery on the early evening sail down the Beagle Channel, passing Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.